OSHA 301: Everything You Need to Know

 The 2016 changes have created a new rule, effective January 1, 2017, which requires that the OSHA 300, 300A, or 301 forms be submitted to OSHA on an annual basis.

-If you need help learning more about OSHA 301, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about OSHA Form 301, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounselcome from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.